splashdot/splashdot.github.io/NFT/index.md

 * the TA is using commodity malware and is therefore not sophisticated
 * the TA is using some anti-analysis techniques such as code obfuscation, shortcut modification and filesize inflation
 * the TA is using Discord's CDN to store their payloads
-* The TA is only interested in data related to browsers (cookies, passwords,...) and cryptocurrency (wallets, credentials,...)
+* The TA is mainly interested in data related to browsers (cookies, passwords,...) and cryptocurrency (wallets, credentials,...)

 ## Initial archive